asciidude/blowjs/DOCS.md

 <sm>*The documentation is currently a work in progress, it may seem messy or uninformative.
 I plan on improving this.*</sm>

+<sm>If you have any suggestions create an issue, pull request, or directly message me on Discord (asciidude#0001)</sm>

 # blowjs documentation

 ## Table of Contents